MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 ; Usage
 M4005 V"..."

-; Example, abort if loaded MillenniumOS version is not v0.3.0 M4005 V"..."
+; Example, abort if the loaded MillenniumOS version is not v0.3.0 M4005 V"..."
 ```

 The MillenniumOS post-processor and macros are tightly coupled across versions.
-This command aborts an active job if the version of MillenniumOS that is running in RRF does not match the version of the post-processor that generated the job.
+This command aborts an active job if the version of MillenniumOS running in RRF does not match the version of the post-processor that generated the job.

 ### `M5010` - RESET STORED WCS DETAILS